Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Introduction

-Importantly, by deriving fusion and shrinking rules in twisted $BF$ field theories, one can verify that, in 3d topological order, the shrinking rules are consistent with fusion: fusing first and then shrinking yields the same outcome as shrinking first and then fusing.
-In 4d topological order, hierarchical shrinking rules are consistent with fusion, but in general shrinking and fusion need not commute.
-These consistency requirements motivate \emph{diagrammatic representations}~\cite{Huang_2025} for hierarchical shrinking and fusion, from which algebraic constraints such as \textit{fusion pentagon relations} and \textit{(hierarchical) shrinking–fusion hexagon relations} emerge, pointing toward underlying higher-categorical structures.
+Importantly, fusion and shrinking are not independent operations.
+In $(3+1)$D twisted $BF$ theories, the derived fusion and shrinking rules obey a consistency condition: fusing first and then shrinking gives the same outcome as shrinking first and then fusing.
+This \textit{\textbf{fusion--shrinking consistency condition}}~\cite{Zhang2023fusion, Huang2023} strongly constrains the fusion and shrinking coefficients, and provides an organizing principle for higher-dimensional topological data.
+In $4$D topological orders, hierarchical shrinking remains compatible with fusion, although shrinking and fusion need not commute at each intermediate step.
+These consistency structures motivate \textbf{\emph{diagrammatic representations}}~\cite{Huang_2025} of fusion and hierarchical shrinking processes, from which algebraic constraints such as \textit{pentagon relations for fusion} and \textit{(hierarchical) hexagon relations for shrinking--fusion} are naturally encoded.
+They point toward underlying higher-categorical structures, extending the well-established diagrammatic description of fusion and braiding in two-dimensional anyon theories; see, e.g., Refs.~\cite{KITAEV20062, simon2023topological}.